 I think I was a full-blown adult before I even saw an Avocado.
 It was not something that I had ever seen in the shops when I was growing up, and if you did see them, they were considered to be so exotic that they were not something my mother’s budget ever stretched to include.
+But now they are readily available and you can use them to make this Avocado Toast Recipe.

 A native fruit of the Americas, most specifically Central America, Avocadoes are not a particularly attractive fruit to look at.
 In many ways, they resemble strange eggs, seemingly from outer-space with their skin colour (which can vary drastically) and roughly pebbled surface.
 Although, having said that, I have also seen perfectly smooth avocados.
 They can vary greatly in colour as well from a bright green to a very dark and almost black green.